charmingdarling/blossom/README.md

 # Description

 This repo is to help me review my skills that I have done in my coding Bootcamp by continuing to use the code.
-I'm finally getting time to go through the Udemy courses that I purchased and it is surprising how much I understood compared to 6 months ago.
+I'm finally getting time to go through the Angela Yu - Web Development Udemy courses that I purchased.
+It is surprising how much I understood compared to 6 months ago.
 I'm able to breeze through the assignments quickly.

 Previously, I was just deleting my repos as I practiced each section, but now I have decided to post them to give myself a visual aid and prove to my future self that one finished program always starts with the first clack of the keyboard somewhere.